 In Tootsie, an out-of-work actor who’s burned all of his bridges dons drag to land a role on a trashy soap opera.
 Dustin Hoffman may not make the world’s most attractive lady, but he did manage to play a very convincing woman thanks to makeup courtesy of Allen Weisinger and George Masters.

 The X-Men series is full of awesome makeup effects, but it’s hard to top the blue-skinned, basically nude Mystique.
 This shapeshifting supervillain’s signature appearance can be attributed to Gordon J. Smith and Ann Brodie, who used more than 100 prosthetics and a whole lot of blue makeup to create the look.

 Obviously, makeup is just as important as any other piece of movie magic, but great makeup doesn’t happen by accident: well-trained experts create it.

-If you’re interested in learning to create some movie makeup magic of your own, check out Paul Mitchell The School at MTI College.
+If you’re interested in learning to create some movie makeup magic of your own, check out Paul Mitchell The School at Campus.
 We offer a full suite of classes on cosmetology, hair design, aesthetics, barbering, and much, much more.